 Broken blood vessels allow blood to escape into the layers of the skin.
-Downtown Dermatology offers sclerotherapy treatment for broken blood vessels to men and women in the Columbus and Upper Arlington area.
+Downtown Dermatology offers sclerotherapy treatment for broken blood vessels to men and women in the Greater Columbus area.

 The most common cause of broken blood vessels is trauma or other type of injury.
 If the skin is not broken, the blood from inside the vessel will leak into the layers of skin.
 You may develop a large dark or blood-colored patch or small red dots.
 You can test for broken blood vessels by pressing on the skin.
 If the skin does not turn white under pressure, chances are that you have a broken blood vessel.
 In addition to trauma, broken blood vessels can be caused by: